Paul J. Crutzen, Nobel laureate who studied ozone and named new ‘Anthropocene’ era, dies at 87

 Dr. Crutzen went on to spend decades investigating the interplay between humans and the atmosphere, studying the causes of air pollution, the impact of wildfires, the consequences of nuclear war and the depletion of the ozone layer, which earned him a share of the 1995 Nobel Prize in chemistry.
 For all his accomplishments, he was perhaps best known in recent years for popularizing “the Anthropocene,” a poetic new term that he first used in 2000.

-“I was at a conference where someone said something about the Holocene, the long period of relatively stable climate since the end of the last ice age,” he told Fred Pearce, author of the climate-change book “With Speed and Violence” (2007).
+“I was at a conference where someone said something about the Holocene, the long period of relatively stable climate since the end of the last ice age,” he told Fred Pearce, author of the climate change book “With Speed and Violence” (2007).
 “I suddenly thought that this was wrong.
 The world has changed too much.
 So I said: ‘No, we are in the Anthropocene.’
 I just made up the word on the spur of the moment.
 Everyone was shocked.”

 He later learned that he was not the first to use the term “Anthropocene,” which biologist Eugene F. Stoermer had employed in the 1980s.
 Nor was he the first to offer a name for this human-dominated epoch of shrinking forests, rising temperatures and soaring population, which journalist Andrew Revkin once suggested calling the Anthrocene.